MFlowCode/MFC/README.md

   If you do not have one, Homebrew can take care of this on OSX:
 `brew install open-mpi`
+  or
+`brew install mpich`

+  if MPICH is used then the flag `-fallow-argument-mismatch` needs to be added to `FFLAGS` in `Makefile.user`.
-  or compiled via another package manager on Unix systems.
+  MPICH and Open-MPI can be compiled via another package manager on *nix systems.

 ### Simulation code dependency: FFTW